 The Tools I Use

-- The NOW Year Calendar: This is the yearly calendar of choice that Mike has been using for the past three years.
-In fact, Productivityist has just developed a calendar with the NeuYear team called The NOW Year Calendar that is ideal for planning your year using a themed approach.
+- The TimeCrafting Calendar: This is the yearly calendar of choice that I’ve been using for several years.
+In fact, I’ve developed a calendar with Jesse over at NeuYear called The TimeCrafting Calendar that is ideal for planning your year using a themed approach.

-- Todoist: Mike’s personal task management app of choice, Todoist scores excellent in terms of balancing simplicity and scale.
-Mike has written extensively about Todoist at Productivityist, and his post “Why I Switched to Todoist” is one of the most popular in the blog’s history.
+- Todoist: This is my personal task management app of choice, Todoist scores excellent in terms of balancing simplicity and scale.
+I’ve written extensively about Todoist at Productivityist.
+One of those pieces – “Why I Switched to Todoist” – is one of the most popular in the blog’s history.

 - ConvertKit: Productivityist was using MailChimp’s basic free plan for email marketing for a long time.
-As our audience continues to grow, we’ve switched over to ConvertKit, and we love how effectively and efficiently they handle our needs.
+As my audience continues to grow, I’ve switched over to ConvertKit, and I love how effectively and efficiently they handle my needs.
 If your audience is growing and you’re searching for a solution that will segment subscribers and provide statistics, we highly recommend ConvertKit.

 - Zoom: Skype’s reliability can be spotty at times, especially with video.
-When Productivityist Coaching coaches want to share screens, record sessions, and have incredible call quality, they’ll use Zoom.
-Its clean interface and ease of use make it appealing – but it is the results Zoom delivers that earned our trust.
+When I work with clients I want to be able to share screens, record sessions, and have incredible call quality… so I’ll use Zoom.
+Its clean interface and ease of use makes it appealing – but it is the results Zoom delivers that has earned my trust.

 - Blinkist: Blinkist is like Cliff’s Notes for business books.
-Mike uses Blinkist to preview several books every months, and the “blinks” provide him with the guidance he needs to decide what books to read in their entirety.
-The bottom line: if you want to get more of the right reading – and now listening with Blinkist 3.0 – done, then pick up a subscription to Blinkist today.
+I use Blinkist to preview several books every month, and the “blinks” provide me with the guidance I need to decide what books to read in their entirety.
+The bottom line: if you want to get more of the right reading – and now listening – done, then pick up a subscription to Blinkist today.

 - Baron Fig Notebooks and Writing Instruments: A new entry in the notebook realm, Baron Fig notebooks are tough to beat in terms of quality…and they are a pleasure to use.
 Whether you go with the larger Confidant or the smaller Vanguard notebooks, if you’re a fan of notebooks and quality writing instruments then you need to have some of Baron Fig’s wares in your toolkit.

 Disclosure: Please note that some of the links above are affiliate links and at no additional cost to you Productivityist will earn a commission if you decide to make a purchase.
-Please understand that we have experience with all of these companies and we recommend them because they are helpful and useful, not because of the small commissions we make if you decide to buy something.
+Please understand that I have experience with all of these companies and I recommend them because they are helpful and useful, not because of the small commissions I make if you decide to buy something.
 Please do not spend any money on these products unless you feel you need them or that they will help you craft your time better.